rpfilomeno/ETS2-ATS-Telemetry-Overlay/README.md

 ## Requirements

-Download and run [ets2-telemetry-server](https://github.com/Funbit/ets2-telemetry-server) first before as it check for the process Ets2Telemetry.exe and exits automatically if not found.
+✏️ Download and run [Ets2 Telemetry Server](https://github.com/Funbit/ets2-telemetry-server) first!
+It check for the process Ets2Telemetry.exe and exits automatically if not found.

+✏️ You MUST run ETS2 / ATS in **Windowed Mode**

+✏️ Optional: Download and run [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming) to resize to bordeless full screeen

 ## Install from Source Code
 To install you must have Python 3.9+ and run the following command: